 Lawyers for Stryker ShapeMatch Cutting Guide Recall

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential knee replacement lawsuits for individuals who have experienced problems with a Stryker Triathlon Total Knee System that may have been caused by defective Stryker ShapeMatch Cutting Guides used with the implants.
+The product liability lawyers at Saiontz & Kirk, P.A. are no longer accepting new cases for problems with Stryker Triathlon Total Knee Systems that may have been caused by defective Stryker ShapeMatch Cutting Guides used with the implants.

 A Stryker ShapeMatch recall was issued in 2013 due to problems where surgeons may have been provided cutting guides for use with certain Stryker Triathalon knee replacements that were incorrect.
 These defective Stryker ShapeMatch Cutting Guides may cause individual to experience early failure of a Triathlon knee replacement and suffer: